Relaxing 11-Day Northern Lights Winter Self-Drive Tour of Iceland’s South Coast & Snaefellsnes

 Your travel agent will help you book a ticket for a suitable time and date.
 If your flight lands in the evening, you can visit another day instead.

-When you arrive in Reykjavik, you'll have time to settle into your hotel before you start sightseeing.
+When you arrive at your hotel, settle in or start sightseeing.
 The downtown area has plenty to offer, so wander the streets and get to know the area.

 Head to the Old Harbor to enjoy the coastal views and the striking Harpa Conference Hall.
 You can also visit the Hallgrimskirkja church or the Sun Voyager sculpture.
 Don't worry if you don't have time to do much.
 You'll have another day in Reykjavik before you return home.